 Being a chameleon can also be awkward on occasion.
-I spent more time and emotional energy than I care to remember arguing for the publication of views with which I did not agree but which I nevertheless believed should not be silenced.
-I sat in meetings of BYU faculty and smiled blandly while a colleague declared that no genuine scholar would besmirch his or her reputation by appearing in the pages of BYU Studies.
-I wrote conciliatory letters to naive readers whose opinions I could not accept.
+I have spent more time and emotional energy than I care to remember arguing for the publication of views with which I did not agree, but which I nevertheless believed should not be silenced.
+I have sat in meetings of BYU faculty and smiled blandly while a colleague declared that no genuine scholar would besmirch his or her reputation by appearing in the pages of BYU Studies.
+I have written conciliatory letters to narrow-minded readers whose opinions I secretly despised.
 And I endured—we all endured—the fiasco of a thick issue devoted to Mark Hofmann’s “discoveries” that appeared just as those discoveries were being unmasked as a fraud.

-Taken all in all, my tenure at BYU Studies was an interesting experience.
-It is something I am happy to have done and happy to have left to someone else.
+Taken all in all, my tenure at BYU Studies has been an interesting experience.
+It is something I am happy to have done and happy now to leave to someone else.
 Before I disappear altogether, however, I would like to shed my protective coloration and express my real views on a few matters pertaining to the journal.

 BYU Studies is also an institutional journal, for better or for worse.
 It is all very well for us to print a disclaimer in each issue to the effect that contributors are expressing their own views and not necessarily those of the editors, the university, or the Church.
 Many readers persist nonetheless in assuming there is some kind of institutional endorsement of the materials published—and do not hesitate to protest when they encounter ideas that do not agree with their own views of what the Church and BYU should be promoting.
 Then, too, the editors cannot help but be influenced by knowing that a copy of every issue of BYU Studies goes to each member of the First Presidency, the Quorum of the Twelve, the Quorums of the Seventy, and the Presiding Bishopric.
 And at least some of those copies get read, as we have learned sometimes to our gratification and sometimes to our consternation.